Welcome Letter from the Program Directors

 Welcome to the Pathology and Laboratory Medicine residency program at the Medical University of South Carolina.
 We are proud to offer an evenly balanced, four-year combined residency in Anatomic and Clinical Pathology with abundant elective time that allows our trainees to customize their residency experience and prepare for any area of future practice.
 Below are some highlights of our program, please take a look around our site and social media pages (@MUSCpathology) and let us know if you have any questions.

 Education: The pathology faculty at MUSC is deeply committed to the education of our residents and are intricately involved in day-to-day service driven educational opportunities, our ongoing resident lecture series, subspecialty teaching conferences, and the oversight and planning of our curriculum.
-Many of our faculty have national distinctions through their various subspecialty organizations, yet are present and available to teach our residents at the scope and the podium.
-Residents also have abundant opportunities to develop their own teaching skills on clinical rotations along with opportunities to lead small-group and large lecture activities for our pre-clinical medical students.
+Many of our faculty have national distinctions through their various subspecialty organizations, yet are present and available to teach our residents .
+Residents also have abundant opportunities to develop their own teaching skills on clinical rotations along with opportunities to lead small-group activities for our pre-clinical medical students.

 Opportunity: We have several strong in-house fellowships in a variety of fields to which many of our residents matriculate, and those residents wanting to pursue their fellowship training elsewhere have had great success in obtaining top fellowships at some of the nation’s leading institutions.
 Additionally, we encourage our residents to become involved in opportunities outside our program including committee and leadership positions within our university and in national pathology organizations.
 Many of our faculty are involved in such work and we encourage our residents to do likewise and broaden their horizons.